rule

 Text 11

-Therefore by cultivating knowledge of the Soul as situated in oneself [2.2 en B.G.
-9: 5], should one, approaching pure in realizing the Supreme, gradually give up this concept of the material affair [as being a reality apart].
+Therefore should one, by cultivating the knowledge of the Soul as being situated in oneself [2.2 and B.G.
+9: 5], pure in one's approach with the realization of the Supreme, gradually let go of this concept of the material affair [as being an independent reality].
+(Vedabase)

 Text 12